salmalailia/Jarkom-Modul-2-IUP5-2021/README.md

 ### Answer

 Run the command iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE -s 10.40.0.0/16 which is used to connect to external networks on the Foosha router

+![1.0]

+After that, add the command echo "nameserver 192.168.122.0" to all other nodes to set the DNS IP to /root/.bashrc to run every time the project is started with the command echo nameserver 192.168.122.1 > /etc/resolv.conf

 ![1.1]

-Then add the command iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE -s 10.40.0.0/16 to /root/.bashrc to run every time the project is started with the command echo "iptables -t nat -A POSTROUTING -o eth0 - j MASQUERADE -s 10.40.0.0/16" >> /root/.bashrc
-![1.2]

-After that, add the command echo "nameserver 192.168.122.0" to all other nodes to set the DNS IP to /root/.bashrc to run every time the project is started with the command echo 'echo "nameserver 192.168.122.1" > /etc/resolv.conf' >> /root/.bashrc
-![1.3]

 ## no. 2